smartcontractkit/chainlink/contracts/STYLE_GUIDE.md

 import {IERC20} from "../../vendor/openzeppelin-solidity/v4.8.0/contracts/token/ERC20/IERC20.sol";
 ```

-- Sorting imports alphabetically within the sections is nice, but since we don’t have any tooling to automatically do this it is not required.

 ## Variables

 ### Visibility

 All contract variables should be private by default.
 Getters should be explicitly written and documented when you want to expose a variable publicly.
 Whether a getter function reads from storage, a constant, or calculates a value from somewhere else, that’s all implementation details that should not be exposed to the consumer by casing or other conventions.

 rule: tbd